diviper/8glitchs/REPORT.md

 - Pinned marked.js version for consistent Markdown rendering.
 - Added global intro controls and home navigation without reload; audio starts muted by default and toggles with `M`.
 - Router now lazily loads the map and handles missing glitch cards with a warning callout and scene link.
-- Map loader tolerates offline mode, loading D3 only when visiting `#/map`.
+- Map loader tolerates offline mode, loading D3 only when visiting `#/map` and skipping network requests when offline.
 - Added data URL favicon to avoid 404s.

 ## Route matrix